 Who can attend the workshops?

-Any veteran or current service member is welcome to attend MHC veteran writing workshops.
+Any veteran, current service member, and their families are welcome to attend MHC Veteran Writing Workshops.
 The workshops have a maximum capacity, however, so make sure to register in advance.

 Do I need to sign-up in advance?